nod-ai/shark-ai/fusilli-plugin/README.md

 ### Setup

-For the time being, `fusilli-plugin` setup relies on [Fusilli Setup](../sharkfuser/#setup).
-Keeping the projects setup synched should prevent "works on my machine" style bugs.
+For the time being, `fusilli-plugin` setup relies on / builds on [Fusilli setup](../sharkfuser/#setup).
+Keeping the projects setup synched prevents "works on my machine" style bugs.
 Requirements that are unique to `fusilli-plugin`, `hipDNN` and `googletest` for example, are fetched configured and built as part of `fusilli-plugin` build.

 After following steps in [Fusilli Setup](../sharkfuser/#setup), build and test `fusilli-plugin` as follows: